 6. Think about your personal life.

-Marketing can be something that consumes a person.
+Online marketing can be something that consumes a person.
 Perhaps this isn’t advice that speaks specifically to marketing refreshing, but sometimes the best thing to do is let things run its course.
 Learn to not obsess over every imperfection and detail.
 Step away from it occasionally and consider outsourcing marketing tasks to someone else every once in a while.

-7. Consider content recycling.
+7. Consider content recycling if online marketing.

 The content that you have made for your business doesn’t have to go into the trash after you’re done with one particular marketing strategy.
 Think about a case study – you can make three different infographics with this content and direct them towards different audiences.